Left recursion: Removing all left recursion

+Step 1.1.1 amounts to expanding the initial nonterminal $A_j$ in the right hand side of some rule $A_i \to A_j \beta$, but only if $j<i$.
+If $A_i \to A_j \beta$ was one step in a cycle of productions giving rise to a left recursion, then this has shortened that cycle by one step, but often at the price of increasing the number of rules.

+The algorithm may be viewed as establishing a topological ordering on nonterminals: afterwards there can only be a rule $A_i \to A_j \beta$ if $j>i$.

 Note that this algorithm is highly sensitive to the nonterminal ordering; optimizations often focus on choosing this ordering well.

 Pitfalls

 Although the above transformations preserve the language generated by a grammar, they may change the parse trees that witness strings' recognition.
 With suitable bookkeeping, tree rewriting can recover the originals, but if this step is omitted, the differences may change the semantics of a parse.

 Associativity is particularly vulnerable; left-associative operators typically appear in right-associative-like arrangements under the new grammar.
 For example, starting with this grammar:

 the standard transformations to remove left recursion yield the following:

 Parsing the string "1 - 2 - 3" with the first grammar in an LALR parser (which can handle left-recursive grammars) would have resulted in the parse tree:

 This parse tree groups the terms on the left, giving the correct semantics (1 - 2) - 3.